micbay/RaceTimerAndController/README.md

           // If in StandBy, no need for debounce
           // Change lane status from 'StandBy' to 'Active' laneEnableStatus[ laneNum] = Active;
-          // log start time or restart time of lap startMillis[ laneNum ] = logMillis;
+          // log current ms timestamp as start time for racer's current lap. startMillis[ laneNum ] = logMillis;
           // If the first lap of race
           if(lapCount[ laneNum ] == 0) {
-            // Log timestamp into start log and lap timestamp tracking array (lastXMillis) lastXMillis[ laneNum ][0] = logMillis;
+            // Log current ms timestamp to racer's looping, temporary lap time que. lastXMillis[ laneNum ][0] = logMillis;
-            lapCount[ laneNum ] = 1;
+            // Set current lap for triggering racer, to 1. lapCount[ laneNum ] = 1;
           } else {
             // Else, if returning from Pause, we need to feed the new start time,
             // into the previous lap index spot, and not index the current lapcount. lastXMillis [ laneNum ][(lapCount[ laneNum ] - 1) % lapMillisQSize] = logMillis;
             // DON'T index lapcount, we're restarting the current lap